TRD Wheels Vs. Aftermarket 5th Gen 4Runner Wheels

 Tires and Wheels Together (Big Decision)

 Also, you want to consider which tire you are going to run alongside your chosen wheel.
 With the TRD 17″ SEMA Concept wheel and the 16″ Beadlock style TRD Pro wheels, you have completely different options for tires.
 Let’s take the TRD 17″ SEMA wheel for example and see what tire options we have.
-The larger in diameter the wheel gets, the more adjustments and 5th Gen 4Runner Lift/ Level Mods you will need to make.
+The larger in diameter the wheel gets, the more adjustments and lift you will need to make.

 TRD 17″ SEMA Wheel/Tire Options